drifted-in/genopro-webapp-exporter/README.md

       To ensure the formatted date doesn't overflow the bounding box the pattern should match the format used in your document.
     - `fontFamily` - If default Open Sans font doesn't suit your needs, it can be overridden by this parameter.
 In this case the `relativeFontPath` option becomes mandatory.
 If the font family contains a space, the value needs to be enclosed in quotes.
     - `relativeFontPath` - The relative path to the custom font in the WOFF format.
+    - `unsupportedLabelHexColorSet` - For suppressing some private labels you can set a specific background color to them and then specify this color or comma delimited set of colors in curly braces, e.g. {#FF0000,#C8C8FF}.
+    - `monochromeLabels` - If the label color system has no benefit for end-user, it is better to set this attribute to 1.
+It means colors will be ignored in favor of default styles and switched accordingly when activating the light/dark theme.
     - `gaTrackingId` - For analyzing the web app traffic via Google Analytics just specify your tracking ID.

     Example: `java -jar C:\genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree" -mode:static -locale:cs -anonymizedYears:120 -datePattern:dd.MM.yyyy -fontFamily:Muli -relativeFontPath:res/Muli-Regular-webfont.woff -gaTrackingId:UA-00000000-1`